 It is hard to beat Illinois Institute of Technology if you wish to study Applied Mathematics.
 Students who graduate from the applied math program make about $50,624 in their early career salary and $110,631 in their mid-career salary.
 Based in Chicago, Illinois, this institution is a logical option for students who enjoy the thrill of a major city.

 Illinois Tech has a notable student-to-faculty ratio of 13:1, so students have lots of chances to network with their professors.
-The top ranked major at Illinois Tech is civil engineering.
+There is a graduate program available for students who are interested.
 Want to learn more about Illinois Institute of Technology's campus?
 Have a virtual tour.

 Northwestern University is a great decision for individuals interested in an Applied Mathematics major.
 Soon after graduating, applied math students usually make an average of $58,776 at the beginning of their careers.
 The surrounding area of a main city is great for young people trying to find adequate options for social networking, excitement, and exploration.